 Met Office civil contingency response aircraft commissioned

-Following the eruption of the Eyjafjallajökull volcano in 2010 there was significant disruption to UK and European airspace from the ash cloud.
-The eruption of the Grimsvötn volcano in 2011 also resulted in some disruption to air travel.
+Following the eruption of the Eyjafjallajökull volcano in 2010 there was significant disruption to UK and European airspace from the ash cloud as well as some disruption to air travel.

 In order to be in a high state of readiness for any future volcanic eruptions, and also provide a platform capable of responding to a wider range of civil contingency events, the Met Office Civil Contingency Aircraft (MOCCA) has been commissioned.

 The aircraft will be operated by the Met Office on behalf of the Civil Aviation Authority (CAA), and in a partnership between Cranfield Aerospace and DO Systems.